-&lt;sup>1 Electronic copy of this report is available from the ministry's website at: http://www2.gov.bc.ca/gov/content/industry/agriculture-seafood/fisheries-and-aquaculture/seafood-industrylicensing If there are discrepancies between the printed copy of the annual report and the copy posted on the website, the version on the website is considered to be correct.
+&lt;sup>1 Underlined words either hyperlink to source documents or to the glossary at the end of this document.
+Electronic copy of this report is available from the ministry's website at:

+http://www2.gov.bc.ca/gov/content/industry/agriculture-seafood/fisheries-and-aquaculture/seafood-industrylicensing.
+If there are discrepancies between the printed copy of the annual report and the copy posted on the website, the version on the website is considered to be correct.